-Sophia only joined Facebook a few weeks ago, and she’s already disenchanted with it.
-As she told me last night, she’s tired of the endless sniping and insipid posts from her so-called friends.
-She also said: “And do I really need to be kept informed about Kathy’s daily itinerary, including the items on her shopping list?”
-Sophia may or may not get around to formally canceling her account, but she doesn’t plan to log on again in the foreseeable future.
+Sophia joined Facebook only a few weeks ago, and she’s already disenchanted.
+Last night, she told me she’s tired of the endless sniping and insipid posts from her so-called friends.
+She summed up a fairly extensive diatribe with: “Richard, do I look like a give a shit about Kathy’s shopping list, or any of the other minutiae on her daily itinerary?”
+Sophia may or may not get around to formally canceling her account, yet she doesn’t plan to log on again in the foreseeable future.

-When she joined up, I assigned myself the “married” status for my Facebook profile, and I also listed her as my wife.
-Yet last night, in the course of sharing her overall disgust with the social networking site, she informed me that she doesn’t want people knowing her business.
+When the Mrs. joined up, I’d assigned myself the “married” status for my Facebook profile, and I’d also listed her as my wife.
+Last night, however, in the course of sharing her overall disgust with the social networking site, she informed me that she doesn’t want people knowing her business.
 She asked me to remove all references to her from my profile.
 Knowing as little as I do about the nuances of Facebook operation, I thought I needed to change my status from “married” to “single” in order to comply with her request.

-I had no idea a change to my relationship status would automatically post to my wall and be broadcast to all my Facebook friends.
-Because I shut down my computer immediately after making the changes last night, I didn’t learn of the curious operational feature until this morning … when I saw the “news” post stating that I’d gone from being married to single, and the dozen comments which followed.
+I had no idea an alteration of my relationship status would automatically post to my wall and be broadcast to all my Facebook friends.
+Because I shut down my computer immediately after making the modifications last night, I didn’t learn of the curious operational feature until this morning … when I saw the “news” post stating that I’d gone from married to single, and the dozen comments which followed.
 All of the well-wishers seemed to think my marriage had fallen apart.
 Oddly, while my “friends” offered their condolences, none of them asked what happened, and no one expressed shock at the dissolution of my relationship.

 Sophia’s messages expressed an equal lack of astonishment at our breakup, and sounded even less complimentary.
 Setting the bar was her mother, whose words of encouragement to her daughter included the memorable: “Praise Jesus!
 I knew you’d come to your senses eventually!” and “Someday, I’m sure you’ll meet a nice, normal man to spend the rest of your life with.”